 Beachwood Center for Wellbeing (Charlestown, R.I.)

 Beachwood Center for Wellbeing provides services and training in Integrative Equine Therapy, a unique protocol for treating anxiety, grief, trauma, Post-Traumatic Stress Disorder (PTSD), and other stress-related illnesses.
 We serve both paying and non-paying clients; our target is 50% paid and 50% non-pay.
 All veterans, and community referrals from ministries and social services, are treated without charge.
 With one of our founders a naval officer, the Center has focused on veterans with PTSD.
 This work has proved to be particularly successful, and we continue to expand our Veteran outreach.
-The Center has recently expanded to include a location in South Florida, as well.
+The Center has recently expanded to include two locations located in Wellington, FL and Coatsville, PA.

 City to Saddle - Mesa Farm (Rutland, Mass.)